-Most of us are trying to find greater happiness in our lives.
-Follow these 11 science-backed tips from Calvin Holbrook every day, and you could naturally boost your well-being.
+Many of us are trying to find greater happiness in our lives.
+Learn how to boost your daily joy and well-being with these 11 science-backed tips from Calvin Holbrook.

 In today's modern and busy world, finding happiness can seem challenging.
-Our lives are more stressful than ever and we have less time to relax and enjoy life.
-The recent shift in mainstream media becoming increasingly negative only helps to fuel our anxiety and wider unease, leading to greater misery and unhappiness.
+For the majority of us, our lives are more stressful than ever and we have less time to relax and enjoy life.
+The recent shift in mainstream media becoming increasingly negative only helps to fuel our anxiety, leading to greater misery and unhappiness.

-Happiness is a state we all want to achieve, but is it even realistically possible to be upbeat and content the whole time?
+Happiness is a state we all want to live in, but is it even realistically possible to be upbeat and content the whole time?
 And what exactly is happiness?
 Would you consider it a way of life, a certain mood, or a state of mind?
 It's clear happiness levels fluctuate, but is there a way to increase or regulate them?
+Or is happiness a choice

 From staying social to practising gratitude: make these 11 changes to your life and start finding more happiness.